willhblackburn/crypto-end-user-best-practices-guide/README.md

 _Note: most industry preferred hardware wallets include an onboarding process that takes you through the following steps.
 Do not ignore or skip any steps._

 1. **Use an industry recommended hardware wallet and purchase from the provider or an authorized retailer.** You should not buy a used hardware wallet unless you are experienced.
-[Why should I not buy a used hardware wallet?](#)
+[Why should I not buy a used hardware wallet?](#why-should-i-usually-avoid-buying-a-used-hardware-wallet)
 2. **To use the hardware wallet when connected to a device, you should have to enter a passphrase or pin that you have created.**
 3. **The hardware wallet should be backed up by a mnemonic phrase, a series of words.**
 4. **These words should be generated when YOU are setting up the wallet for the first time.** You should NEVER use a wallet that comes with a mnemonic phrase written down and/or is not generated on demand.
 5. **Write down the words on multiple pieces of paper.** Never type the words into your computer or take a picture of the paper for a backup.
-[Why should I not put my words on a computer or phone?](#)
+[Why should I not put my words on a computer or phone?](#why-should-i-never-put-my-mnemonic-backup-phrase-on-a-computer-or-take-a-picture-of-the-written-words)
-6. **Store the pieces of paper in separate safe places where others cannot get to them.** Such as a safe, safe deposit box, lockbox, etc. [Why store them in separate places?](#)
+6. **Store the pieces of paper in separate safe places where others cannot get to them.** Such as a safe, safe deposit box, lockbox, etc. [Why store them in separate places?](#why-store-the-pieces-of-paper-in-separate-places)

-## Advanced Key Security
-The following best practices give advanced key security, and therefore fund security, but come at the trade off of user experience and ease of use.
-They should be followed by those wishing to maximize their security.

-* Multi-signature wallet

 ### Frequently Asked Questions